min2ha/ukwa-site/content/target/47262/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Theresa May bids to reassure business on Brexit 'cliff-edge'

 In her speech to the 2016 Confederation of British Industry conference, Theresa May tries to reassure businesses fearing a sudden change in rules once the UK leaves the EU.